Valentine’s Day is next week—WHAT??!!! How did this happen? *sigh*

 This one is much better.

 Final step: stick those flowers in the vase and VOILA!
 You have yourself a beautiful bouquet for your Valentine that didn’t cost $50!
-Share this post will all you know (especially those husbands 😉 ) and head to Trader Joe’s!!! 🙂 (Pick up their dark chocolate almonds while you are there—they are my favorite!!!)
+Share this post with all you know (especially those husbands 😉 ) and head to Trader Joe’s!!! 🙂 (Pick up their dark chocolate almonds while you are there—they are my favorite!!!)